tbrundige/JAIL/README.md

-JAIL - Just Another Interrupted Language
+JAIL - Just Another Interpreted Language

 This is a tiny interpreter for the JAIL language implemented in C with no external libraries.